· · ·

 For three thousand years, contemplative communities have understood something the modern world has forgotten: how we eat shapes who we become.
 Monks, mystics, and spiritual practitioners developed sophisticated food cultures not as dietary fads, but as technologies of transformation.

 This wisdom lives in monastery kitchens, temple offering halls, gurdwara langars, and contemplative communities worldwide.
 Much of it has never been written down.
 Some is being lost as communities age.
-Sacred Hunger changes that.
+Sacred Hunger is the first attempt to gather it all in one place: a comprehensive multi-faith library that documents not just dietary rules, but the contemplative practices themselves: the why behind each tradition, the nervous system science embedded in ancient ritual, the living transmission of wisdom through food.

 9